tinajakob/Introduction-to-Python/README.md

   - String methods and regular expressions
   - Text analysis

 Each lecture consists of a tutorial and an exercise.
-Please [contact me] (www.martinajakob.net) for solutions.
+Please [contact me](www.martinajakob.net) for solutions.

 ## Setup
 If you add this folder to Google Drive, you can run everything with Google Colab, and you won't even need to install Python on your computer.
-More details are provided in the PDF "Setup-of-programming-environment.pdf" provided above.
+For more details, see the file ["Setup-of-programming-environment.pdf"](https://github.com/tinajakob/Introduction-to-Python/blob/main/Setup-of-programming-environment.pdf) provided above.

 ## Acknowledgements